There are several things to look at when facing issues with the focus of the camera. The first is the autofocus setting in the camera.

 With f-stop value of F5.6

-The dark minifig now comes into focus, making the overall picture better usable as the light falling onto the sensor has become more focused.
+The dark minifig now comes into focus, making the overall picture better usable as the light falling onto the sensor has become more focused, both minifigs fall within the CoC treshold.
 We have successfully solved the issue that part of the scene was not properly focused and sharp.

 Ok, so problem solved.
 We have created a better picture with a greater Depth of Field, why not close the iris a little more and put the camera on AAE with a value of F9.6?
 This surely must be even better right?